1 Chapter 1: What is Fiction as a Genre of Writing and Where did it Come From? What is Analysis?

 For very good reasons a great many college courses start out by defining their object(s) of study.
 So here goes: what is fiction?

 Many of us will have recourse to that commonsensical conceptual opposition of fact vs. fiction, with fiction being the inferior, maligned term within the pairing.
-Fiction is thought of writing that is in essence imaginative, fantastic, or made-up, as opposed to more rigorously empirical and objective forms of writing like journalism and history.
+Fiction is thought of as writing that is in essence imaginative, fantastic, or made-up, as opposed to more rigorously empirical and objective forms of writing like journalism and history.
 You may have learned in philosophy class that Plato didn’t want to allow “poets” (in modern terms, creative writers) into his ideal society, the Republic, because to his mind they spread misinformation.

 But what does it really mean for writing to be made-up or imagined when we poke deeper into things?
 All forms of writing use the imagination in various ways to bring some sets of meanings together that have never existed before; all forms of writing draw on the imagination and are “creative” in some way, shape, or form.
 And using a standard of pure imaginativeness as a litmus test to define what is and isn’t fiction starts to break down when we hold it to closer scrutiny.
 Even a highly “fantastic” and “imaginative” work like George R.R.
 Martin’s A Song of Ice and Fire (Game of Thrones) novels (and television adaptations) is grounded in things from the real world—not magic spells and dragons of course, but psychological motivations like ambition, lust, and jealousy, as well as historical realities: the overriding narrative conflict of familial struggle to rule a kingdom is based on the War of the Roses (1455-1487 CE) from British history, The Wall where Jon Snow is stationed was based on Hadrian’s Wall, and the Battle of Blackwater Bay was based on the Siege of Constantinople (717-718 CE).
 Other works of fiction are based extremely closely on historical personages and events, such as George Saunders’s Lincoln in the Bardo, whose protagonist is Abraham Lincoln, and Joyce Carol Oates’s Blonde, a fictional retelling of Marilyn Monroe’s life.
 There is even a sub-genre[1] of fiction known as New Journalism that recounts actual historical events, but using the kind of writing techniques that a novelist traditionally employs.
 Truman Capote’s novel In Cold Blood took just such an approach to narrating the very real-world 1959 killings of a Kansas family.